giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 | Distributed Switch | |
 | VM and Template folders | Yes |

-__Warning__: In case you want to leverage failure domains at the host level where a group of hosts is a failure domain (data centers, racks, PDU distribution, Etcd), Cluster API implementation needs permissions to work with `anti-affinity` rules.
+__Warning__: In case you want to use failure domains at the host level where a group of hosts is a failure domain (data centers, racks, PDU distribution, Etcd), Cluster API implementation needs permissions to work with `anti-affinity` rules.
 As a result the role requires the following permissions: `Host > Edit > Modify cluster`.

 ## Step 3: Virtual machine templates

-To provision the virtual machines (VMs) for the cluster nodes, Giant Swarm needs permissions to upload `VM templates` to vCenter Server.
-The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-3815.2.1-kube-v1.25.16`).
+To provision the virtual machines (VMs) for the cluster nodes, Giant Swarm needs permissions to upload `VM templates` to vCenter Server (included in the table above).
+The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-xxxx.y.z-kube-x.yy.zz-tooling-x.yy.1-gs`).

 ## Next step